ZornsLemma/basictool/README.md

   * lib6502: fix _zpr not displaying zp location.
 Thanks to dp11 for the fix.
   * Fix potential buffer overflow when in mpu_dump().
 Thanks to dp11 for the fix.
   * Add PDF version of man page.
+* v0.10:
+  * Improve auto-detection of tokenised BASIC.
+Thanks to Tom Seddon for the bug report and new detection algorithm (taken from BeebLink).
+  * Add manpage target to Makefile.